 An alternative to the well-trodden Inca Trail mentioned above, the Salkantay Trek offers incredible scenery on the way to explore Machu Picchu.
 Enjoy trekking through areas with views of snow capped mountains, Andean farming areas, Inca ruins, and then catch the train to Aguas Calientes for your exploration of Machu Picchu itself.
 You will trek through the Andes environment and descend into warm valleys and encounter different Incan structures and stonework enroute.
 The trek is full of beautiful sights and transitional environments as we walk across open grasslands, rocky mountains, follow winding rivers, and journey through the magnificent cloud forest.
 Not just a scenic experience, we will also visit traditional Andean villages and see people who have maintained a similar existence since the time of the Incan Empire.

-The best Amazon Rainforest lodge for a hiking experience, with your private guide on a custom itinerary you will explore the incredible Amazon habitat of the Tamshiyacu Tahuayo Reserve to find many different animals and plants.
+The best Amazon Rainforest lodge for a hiking experience, from the Tahuayo Lodge with your private guide on a custom itinerary you will explore the incredible Amazon habitat of the Tamshiyacu Tahuayo Reserve to find many different animals and plants.
 Trek passed giant trees and be followed by troops of monkeys as they investigate your presence in their jungle home.
 On tours of 6 days and over, you can enjoy both the Tahuayo lodges, including the main lodge and the Tahuayo Amazon Research Center, which is located near a 1000 acre primate research grid.
 The reserve itself was founded to help protect the range of the rare red uakaris and on hikes deep in the reserve you stand a chance of finding these elusive and magnificent monkeys.